moov-io/watchman/client/docs/WatchmanApi.md

 > Ping(ctx, )

-Ping the OFAC service to check if running
+Ping the Watchman service to check if running

 ### Required Parameters